1242035/spree/guides/src/content/developer/source/about.md

 ### Opinionated Commerce

 David Heinemeier Hansson (the creator of Rails) is well known for saying that Rails is "opinionated software."
-Spree continues this fine tradition of adopting a few strong (possibly controversial) opinions which drive its development.
+Viauco continues this fine tradition of adopting a few strong (possibly controversial) opinions which drive its development.